Skip to content

 Great Ellingham is fortunate to have several fine listed buildings, with many of them situate in what today is known as Church Street.
 British Listed Buildings website describes Mill Farmhouse in Great Ellingham as a Grade II late seventeenth century timber framed farmhouse, on a flint plinth with rendered clay walls.
 The farmhouse also has…

 1902 may have brought a period of anxiety for Long Street residents Henry and Charlotte Cursons, and their neighbours, the Lakes, Listers and Bakers.
-Their landlord, Mr J Warren, had died, and their homes were being auctioned.
+Following the deaths of their landlord Joseph Warren and his wife, their homes were being auctioned.
 Were the families having to find somewhere else to live?
-Auction A notice of the forthcoming auction of…
+Auction A notice of the…

 Posts pagination